Hiteshwalia4/Hiteshwalia4/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on: Short Answer Evaluation Tool, EvaluaText Pro
+- 🔭 I’m currently working on: Text Summarization Tool, SummaNLP
-- 🌱 I’m currently learning: Web Development
+- 🌱 I’m currently learning: Deep Learning
 - 💬 Ask me about: Machine Learning, Natural Language Processing
 - ⚡ Fun fact: The world's first website, created by Sir Tim Berners-Lee, is still online.
 It was launched in 1991 and provided information about the World Wide Web project.
 You can visit it at "http://info.cern.ch."